EU market rules

 European Contract Law

-Information on EU initiatives to achieve a certain degree of harmonisation of direct corporate taxes, particularly in cross-border situations: background information, access to legislation, publications and events.
+This link provides information on EU initiatives aimed at achieving a certain degree of harmonisation of direct corporate taxes, particularly in cross-border situations.

-Overview of EU legislation, key documents and useful information on value added tax (VAT).
+Overview of EU legislation, key documents and useful information on value added tax (VAT) in each EU country.

 VAT invoicing rules update (2013)